TylerTweedie/TylerTweedie/README.md

 ## About me

-Security Operations Analyst with a relentless drive to learn, grow, and stay ahead in the ever-evolving digital landscape.
+I am currently an Information Security Analyst with 2 years of Cybersecurity experience with a relentless drive to learn, grow, and stay ahead in the ever-evolving digital landscape.

 <br>